robertcornet/TUD_AI_driving/simulator/simulator_explained.md

 |7.48|20935|2798|
 |7.79|21725|2789|

+### Tires
+TIRE_FLUCTUATION is an array of 4 values.
+It can be used to add a little noise on the tire behaviour of the individual wheels, that changes from episode to episode.

 ### LIDAR

 The simulator supports simulating lidar behaviour in a few different ways.

-1,2: Ray Tracing
+1,2: Ray Tracing\
-tracing each ray and determining the distance to the nearest wall-line segment.
+tracing each ray and determining the distance to the nearest wall-line segment.\
 A wall-line can be:
-1. left/right wall of the track.
+1. left/right wall of the track.\
-2. the walls of a room
+2. the walls of a room\
 This methond only measures the distance in the center of the FOV of the sensor.

-3, FOV:
-determining the distance between the car and an object, and triggering all sensors for which that object is in its FOV.
-This is used to detect the leading car, in case of car following
+## Expirimental

-### Leading car
+### Car following, leading car
+These functions are for running a leading car.
+You can use it to train your AI to follow a car using lidar or ultrasonic sensing.

+*def* initialize_leading_car()\
+Initializes the leading car in a random position in front of your own car.

+*def* run_leading_car()\
+Chooses the actions for the leading car.
+Limits for the speed, acceleration and yaw rate of the leading car are set in this function.

+*def* get_radar_state_zones()\
+This function tries to simulate how an ultrasonic sensor would see the leading car in practice.
+If the leading car is within the FOV of a sensor, it returns the distance between the two cars.

 ## See also
 For more details of the vehicle motion simulation, refer to Chapter 2 of [this Thesis](https://repository.tudelft.nl/islandora/object/uuid%3A7bedb60a-ced8-4fcf-97ca-80208861a413)